 the check and usually installed in

-If you check outputs performance data (i.e. not only returns a status and an explainatory text but also values like memused=77364), you should provide a template for PNP4Nagios that is nicely layouting the history evolution of that value.
+If you check delivers performance data (i.e. not only returns a status and an explanatory text but also values like memused=77364), you should provide a template for PNP4Nagios which nicely displays the evolution of the value.

-Let's now jump into practice and write our first own check.
-We offer two tutorials:
+Let's now write our first check.
+For a start we offer two tutorials.